MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - Fixed an issue where swipe to type on the virtual keyboard was not working correctly (Windows 11 builds only).
 - Fixed an issue where the "Reset" button was not showing in the case of an Autopilot failure that occurred before reading the ESP configuration.
 - Minor updates were made to the virtual keyboard, including optimization of the keyboard suggestions that are presented to users and improved audio feedback while typing.
-- Prior to this update, users were often unclear when dictation from the virtual keyboard was available.
+- Before this update, users were often unclear when dictation from the virtual keyboard was available.
 Users now see a spinning icon while dictation is being initiated and the dictation tip to begin speaking is only displayed once dictation is available.
 - The "Add Account" button on the sign-in screen can now be found above the list of existing accounts on the device.
 It is now visible regardless of your scroll position on the screen.
 - Fixed an issue where users could not specify the active hour range for Windows Update via the Settings App.
 - Fixed an issue where it may take several minutes for the first-time user setup (Iris enrollment, PIN enrollment, etc.) to show up after a user signs in to a device for the first time.